 9 Things Every Newbie Should Know About Cocktail Making

-If you are in the process of learning how to make cocktails at home, we’ve got you sorted!
+If you are in the process of learning how to make mixed drinks at home, we’ve got you sorted!
 These nine insider tips will set the stage for success right from the start.

 1. Get a few nice ingredients to play with

-First things first, when you are learning to make cocktails, you do not need to splash out and buy all the ingredients at once.
+First things first, when you are learning to make gorgeous drinks, you do not need to splash out and buy all the ingredients at once.
 You are 100% allowed to build up your drinks repertoire slowly but surely, adding to it as you go.

 For mixers, we’d suggest having a few effervescent options like club soda, sparkling water, and ginger beer, as well as fruit juices like cranberry and orange.
 Add simple syrup, fresh lemons, limes, and ice, and you’ll be ready to create a variety of tasty drinks already.